Upstatement/ups-public-library/src/entries/what-is-css.md

 ---

 At this point, you should have enough knowledge to write basic CSS.
 Learning property names and their corresponding values by heart is largely a memorization exercise that takes time.
-Don't hesitate to look up properties and their documentation on MDN or find advice about how to make something on Stack Overflow.
-Your editor's autocomplete feature will also likely be a big help.
+Don’t hesitate to look up properties and their documentation on MDN or find advice about how to make something on Stack Overflow.
+Your editor’s autocomplete feature will also likely be a big help.

 #### Helpful Links